Fo-Zi/Data_structures_C/README.md

 ```
 cmake ..
 ```
 This will create all the auxiliary and temprorary files in the build folder, maintaining the main one clean.
-To update and executing:
+To update and execute:
 ```
 make && ctest -VV
 ```